Psychological Safety at Work: Why Great Teams Feel Safe to Speak Up

 Imagine you are in a meeting with an idea, a concern, or a question — but choose to stay silent.

 It’s not because you don’t care, but because you are unsure how others would react.
-Perhaps you fear being judged, and you may sound foolish, thinking, “Let’s not create trouble.”
+Perhaps you fear being judged or sounding foolish, thinking, “Let’s not create trouble.”

 That silence is more common than we admit, and it has a name.
 It’s the absence of psychological safety.